 Invest with Silverfin

-Silverfin closed their most recent scheme, the 20 Duke Street Scheme, on the 8th of June, fully subscribed.
+Silverfin closed their most recent scheme, the Auckland Childcare Scheme, on the 13th of August, fully subscribed.

 If you have any questions for the team, or would like to be added to our database to hear about new investment opportunities, please fill out the below form.